Dan MazerScreenwriter & Director

 His next film collaboration with Sacha Baron Cohen was for the worldwide hit Borat – Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan.
 As well as being a box-office smash, it also received much critical acclaim.
 Mazer was nominated along with his co-writers for Best Adapted Screenplay at the 2007 Academy Awards.

 His other film work includes Borat’s eagerly anticipated follow-up, Bruno (2009) and this year’s hit The Dictator (2012).
 Mazer made his directorial debut with the charming I Give It a Year in 2013.
-Most recently he directed Hollywood big hitters Robert De Niro and Zac Efron in Dirty Grandpa.
+In 2016 he directed Hollywood big hitters Robert De Niro and Zac Efron in Dirty Grandpa.

 Mazer’s television work includes Dog Bites Man for Comedy Central in 2006, starring Zack Galifianakis, which Mazer created, wrote and directed.